 The National Historic Preservation Act sets forth the national policy for the preservation of historic properties in the United States (Section 106) and abroad (Section 402).
-Section 106, 16 U.S.C. § 470, requires federal agencies to consider the effects of their undertakings on historic properties in the United States, including the Outer Continental Shelf and the Exclusive Economic Zone.
+Section 106, 54 U.S.C. § 306108, requires federal agencies to consider the effects of their undertakings on historic properties in the United States, including the Outer Continental Shelf and the Exclusive Economic Zone.
 Under Section 110, 54 U.S.C. § 306101(a) and § 306102, federal agencies are to establish historic preservation programs to survey and identify historic properties and nominate them for listing on the National Register of Historic Places.
 There are over 89,000 properties listed on the National Register, including almost 600 historic vessels and shipwrecks.
 To date there are 23 shipwrecks, a sunken airship, 5 lighthouses, and a native Hawaiian fish pond on the National Register in National Marine Sanctuaries.
 A number of these properties are located on the OCS and a couple are located outside the United States.
 See Tables

-Section 402 (16 U.S.C § 470a-2) requires that federal undertakings outside of the United States take into account adverse effects on sites inscribed on the World Heritage List or on the foreign nation’s equivalent of the National Register for the purpose of avoiding or mitigating adverse effects.
+Section 402 (54 U.S.C § 307101(e)) requires that federal undertakings outside of the United States take into account adverse effects on sites inscribed on the World Heritage List, or on the foreign nation’s equivalent of the National Register, for the purpose of avoiding or mitigating those adverse effects.
 Congress added this provision to the NHPA in 1980 to govern federal undertakings outside the United States.
-The seminal cases interpreting § 402 are the Dugong cases.
+The seminal cases interpreting Section 402 are the Dugong cases.

 Photo 76: Coral Reefs